Agorgin/Alexander_portfolio/README.md

 These can tell us how accurate was the match based on the Keyword, and is the one of the two metrics to define the future strategy.

-### Publisher
+### Publishers
-These can tell us which publisher perform the best, to narrow down the strategy and increase efficiency.
 * Yahoo US and Global
 * MSN US and Global
 * Google US and global
 * Overture US and Global
 * Kayak

+These can tell us which publisher perform the best, to narrow down the strategy and increase efficiency.

 # Insights from plots
 To be inserted.
 Page will be updated Friday November 19th 2021

-# Plots

 # Logistic regression
 ```markdown